 REVISE

-Instruct the editor to insert the following paragragh for lendth field into P242L37.
+Instruct the editor to insert the following paragragh for lendth field into P242L37 and put the correction factor text sentence at the other places where timing equations are corrected.

 In a TVHT PPDU, the RATE field shall be set to the value corresponding to 6 Mb/s in the 20 MHz channel spacing column of Table 18-6 (Contents of the SIGNAL field).

-In a TV_NON_HT duplicate PPDU, the RATE field is defined in 18.3.4.2 (RATE field) using the L_DATARATE parameter in the TXVECTOR.
+In a NON_HT_DUP PPDU, the RATE field is defined in 18.3.4.2 (RATE field) using the L_DATARATE parameter in the TXVECTOR.

 The LENGTH field shall be set to the value given by Equation (23-?).